CARE Hospitals

 CARE Hospitals is a chain of multi-specialty hospitals with 16 hospitals in 7 cities across 6 states of India.
 The hospital began as a specialty center for heart care and later expanded to include other specialties.
-Their branches are NABH-accredited, affirming their commitment to maintaining high standards of quality and safety in patient care.
+Their branches are NABH-accredited,.

 History

 CARE Hospitals were founded in 1997 by Bhupathiraju Somaraju, chairman of CARE Hospitals Group.
 CARE Hospital is a specialty hospital for cardiac surgeons, critical care specialists, and emergency medicine specialists.